Fallon (surname)

 Fallon is an Irish surname and refers to the clan name Ó Fallamháin or Ó Fallúin.

 The original Gaelic form of the name Fallon is O Fallamhain.
-Early Origins of the Fallon family The surname Fallon was first found in Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat from very ancient times.
-The origin of the surname in Irish is "Leader" or "granddaughter/grandson of a rich king."
-The Irish surname meaning “governor” or “supremacy.”
-Some have maintained that Fallon was originally pronounced with a long “a” as in “fall.”
+The surname Fallon was first found in Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the island, where they held a family seat from very ancient times.
+The origin of the surname in Irish is "leader" or "granddaughter/grandson of a rich king."
+The Irish surname meaning "governor" or "supremacy".
+Some have maintained that Fallon was originally pronounced with an "a" as in "fall".

 In Ireland, Fallon is exclusively a surname rather than a given name.
 Outside of Ireland, particularly in the United States, it is occasionally used as a gender-neutral given name.

 Notable people with the surname include: